New Home Construction Inspection

 Prior to closing on the home, you will have a Final Walk Through Inspection with the builder so that you can compile a punch-list of items that your builder will correct prior to settlement.
 In addition to blue tap, one of the most important tools at your disposal prior to closing is using &/or adding a “a home inspection contingency to your sales contract and hire an inspector to review the property before closing” (Realtor.com).

-Our inspectors approach this inspection with the assumption that nothing is working until we can prove it, looking at everything (all systems are checked, including structure, exterior, roof, floors, ceilings, air conditioning, electrical, plumbing, appliances etc.) and as well as possible workmanship issues.
+Our inspectors approach this inspection with the assumption that nothing is working until we can prove it, looking at everything per InterNACHI Standards of Practice.
+All systems are checked, including structure, exterior, roof, floors, ceilings, air conditioning, electrical, plumbing, appliances etc., and as well as possible workmanship issues.

 Examples of deficiencies include:

 - poorly installed vinyl soffits, fascia’s & eave drip;